Arvind Bhatnagar

 Arvind Bhatnagar (19 November 1936 – 18 May 2006) was an Indian astronomer who made significant contributions to solar astronomy and founded several planetaria across India.
 He was the founder-director of the Udaipur Solar Observatory, and the founder director of Nehru Planetarium of Bombay.

-Prof. Arvind Bhatnagar was known internationally for his significant contributions to Solar Astronomy.
+Prof. Arvind Bhatnagar was known internationally for his contributions to Solar Astronomy.
 He was the founder-director of the Udaipur Solar Observatory.
 He also took immense interest in popularization of astronomy and helped establishing several planetaria across India.
 Arvind Bhatnagar was born in Beawar, Rajasthan on 19 November 1936.
 After completing his MSc in Physics, he joined the UP State Observatory, Nainital, in 1958 and worked there until 1961.
 He obtained his PhD degree in Solar Physics in 1964 from Agra University while working at the Kodaikanal Observatory under the guidance of Prof. M K. Vainu Bappu.

-He was awarded the Carnegie Fellowship to work at Mount Wilson and Palomar Observatories, USA, during 1968–1970.
-Afterwards he worked as a Resident Astronomer at the Big Bear Solar Observatory of the California Institute of Technology, Pasadena, California, USA till 1972.
+He was awarded the Carnegie Fellowship to work at Mount Wilson and Palomar Observatories, USA, from 1968–1970.
+Afterwards, he worked as a Resident Astronomer at the Big Bear Solar Observatory of the California Institute of Technology, Pasadena, California, USA till 1972.

 In 1972, Prof. Bhatnagar returned to India to establish a unique island solar observatory in the middle of Lake Fatehsagar in Udaipur under the aegis of the Vedhshala, Ahmedabad.
 This lake site was carefully selected by him after taking into consideration the facts that Rajasthan received the maximum sunshine and the large body of lake water helps to stabilize the air turbulence arising due to heating of ground by the solar radiation.
 Due to his efforts, the solar observatory was taken over by the Department of Space in December 1981 for its speedy growth, and was affiliated to the Physical Research Laboratory, Ahmedabad.
 The Udaipur Solar Observatory has become internationally renowned as one of the major centers for high-resolution solar observations.
 It is also one of the six observatories located around the world participating in the Global Oscillations Network Group (GONG) for the study of solar interior.